-Unsurprisingly, getting to the heart of a 135-million-year-old rainforest, cut off from all human influence and habitation, isn’t the easiest thing to do.
+Getting to the heart of a 135-million-year-old rainforest, cut off from all human influence and habitation, isn’t the easiest thing to do.
 It’s not impossible, however.
-Borneo’s Danum Valley may only accept a limited number of visitors at a time, but those lucky few find themselves in one of the most biodiverse places on earth.
+Borneo’s Danum Valley may only accept a limited number of visitors at a time, but those lucky few find themselves in one of the most biodiverse places left in the world.
 Welcome to one of Earth’s last true wildernesses.

 Starting out from the coastal town of Lahad Datu, hop into a 4×4 and head west ten miles.
 Make a right at the rusting signposts and leave the highway behind; from here on out, the traffic thins as the trees thicken.
 You’ll know you’ve reached the ‘front door’ of Danum Valley Conservation Area when, after half an hour, the road becomes a dirt track.
 From here it’s another two hours to reach your bed for the night.
 If you see monstrous grey shapes shifting beyond the treeline, don’t worry.
 That’ll just be the elephants.

 The Danum Valley Conservation Area is home to a breath-taking variety of nature and is one of the world’s most pristine ecosystems.
 The 438 km² valley has over 15,000 varieties of plant, and is teeming with rare animal life.

 Visit and you can expect to spend your days enjoying nature from treetop walkways, hiking, swimming beneath waterfalls, and – if you’re lucky – catching a glimpse of some spectacular and elusive creatures.